cgio/darkxd/README.md

 **At your own risk,** you can enable the dark theme via the following steps:

 1. Because XD is installed as a Windows App (not a traditional desktop application), we need to enable access to XD's files within the `WindowsApps` folder (default path: `C:\Program Files\WindowsApps`).
 To enable access, we will modify the Windows Registry via a .reg file.
-The .reg file's  is Shawn Brink.
+The .reg file's author is Shawn Brink.
 You may download the modification from this page: https://www.tenforums.com/tutorials/3841-add-take-ownership-context-menu-windows-10-a.html.
 Here is a direct link to the .reg file: https://www.tenforums.com/attachments/tutorials/247900d1568820808-add-take-ownership-context-menu-windows-10-a-add_take_ownership_to_context_menu.reg.
 2. Follow Shawn's instructions.
 Double-click the appropriate .reg file to enable access and the "Take Ownership" right-click shell extension.
 3. Navigate to `C:\Program Files\WindowsApps`.
 Find the folder that begins with `Adobe.CC.XD`.
 Inside, find the the `Themes` folder.
 4. The themes folder should contain several files.
 One of those files should be `General.xaml`.
 Right-click `General.xaml` and click "Take Ownership."
 Next, make a backup (a copy) of `General.xaml` and store the backup elsewhere (i.e. a Desktop or Documents folder). *If you want to switch back to the light theme later, you will need to restore the original `General.xaml` file.*